 Excessive drinking excites and irritates the central nervous system, causing your body to form a dependence on alcohol over time.
 Although your body eventually learns to adapt to the changes, the chemical imbalance caused during the adjustment period is what triggers withdrawals.

-When someone stops drinking during this stage of dependence, the brain is like an accelerated vehicle that has lost its brakes.
+When someone stops their alcohol intake during this stage of dependence, the brain is like an accelerated vehicle that has lost its brakes.
 The side effects of this acceleration are what causes withdrawals.

 The side effects of alcohol withdrawals usually vary from one person to another and may include symptoms such as: